make-software/casper-net-sdk/Docs/Articles/Casper20MigrationGuide.md

 ### Transactions included in a block

 Blocks produced on Casper v1.x contain a list of deploys that differentiate between native transfers and all other types of deploys.
-On Condor, transactions (this includes legacy deploys too) have a category field that determines the processing lane to which the transaction is sent.
+On Casper 2.0, transactions (this includes legacy deploys too) have a category field that determines the processing lane to which the transaction is sent.
 The chainspec of the network determines the properties of each lane:

 1. Maximum transaction size in bytes for a given transaction in a certain lane.
 2. Maximum args length size in bytes for a given transaction in a certain lane.